Home | Sitemap | Contact Us | Translate | Staff

 Dear Marion High School Families,

-As you are considering the learning path for your family (on campus or remote learning), please review the following information carefully to fully understand the expectations for our students throughout the year.
+On-campus and remote learning options are still available for students and families.
+Please review the following information carefully to understand the expectations for our students throughout the year.

-We are honored to serve the students and community of Marion as administration of our secondary campuses.
-Please contact our offices if you have questions or need guidance from our staff.
+We are honored to serve the students and community of Marion.
+Please contact us if you have any questions or need guidance from our staff.

 We are receiving updates and changes on a daily basis from local, state, and national authorities.
 These guidelines may be subject to change as the pandemic situation remains fluid.